 In spite of my attachment parenting style, I must admit that I rely a lot on the services of Sittercity.
 Hiring a babysitter is the only way I can remain sane and attached.
-By the way, in case you decide to use this awesome service for your babysitting needs, feel free to use a Sittercity promo code for a significant discount that’s worth it.

 When it’s one of those times that I hire a babysitter from Sittercity, I usually pick up a book.
 The latest book definitely helped guide how I wanted to parent.
 The book is Above All, Be Kind: Raising a Humane Child in Challenging Times by Zoe Weil.

 One of the beliefs I see spoken often in Attachment Parenting circles is that if we raise our children with respect and compassion they will learn to be respectful and compassionate.
 The opposite is often seen, raise a child with violence and they become violent is one example.
 So using the qualities we want them to hold is a great stepping stone towards them having those qualities themselves.

 There is a story in the book that Weil shares about a boy with some physical and mental disabilities.
 The boy loved baseball, and though his father would play in the yard with him, he wanted to play with the other kids on a real team.
 His father always held him back, afraid of how the other children might treat him.